jamestomasino/blog.tomasino.org/content/post/apples.md

 Last night I went shopping at the [Perimeter Mall][] just north of Atlanta.
 I've been up in the area a few times, but I hadn't been inside the mall yet.
-Last night, a friend and I had too much food at [Cheeseburger in Paradise][] before walking off our fattness around the swanky stores.
+Last night, a friend and I had too much food at [Cheeseburger in Paradise][] before walking off our fatness around the swanky stores.

 Most of the stores weren't very inviting; either selling kids clothes or